spoluan/ML-Projects-for-Fun/README.md

 # Exploring Machine Learning and Deep Learning

-These projects were created with the aim of learning and exploring new areas of interest.
+These projects I created with the aim of learning and exploring new areas of interest.

 - ## [EUR/USD Forex Market Prediction](https://github.com/spoluan/Forex_market_prediction_EUR_USD)
   Forex is a global marketplace where currencies are bought and sold, with a daily trading volume reaching trillions of dollars, making it the largest and most liquid financial market.
 Forex trading involves speculating on fluctuations in exchange rates between different currency pairs, such as EUR/USD and GBP/JPY.
 EUR/USD is one of the most actively traded currency pairs, representing the exchange rate between the Euro and the US Dollar.
 The exchange rate between these currencies is influenced by economic indicators, political events, central bank policies, and market sentiment.
 Traders and investors analyze historical price data and use technical and fundamental analysis techniques to predict future movements in the EUR/USD exchange rate.
 In this project, a Conv1D model with a MultiHeadAttention layer is used for predicting the future price of this time series data.